 You will be enrolled in a First-Year Experience Course (UNIV 1101) and a Major/Career Exploration Course (UNIV 1105).

-As part of the First-Year Experience, you will be required to attend at least 10 one-hour seminars on topics designed to help you develop as a college student, including seminars on note-taking skills, time management, and life outside of the classroom.
+As part of the First-Year Experience, you will be required to attend one-hour seminars on topics designed to help you develop as a college student.
+Topics such as note-taking skills, time management, and life outside of the classroom will be offered.